 Hill station, famous for water falls, tea, coffee, rubber plantation and summer palace.
 This place has been a popular destination for trekking.

-Situated in Waynad, famous for the natural fresh water lake.
+Situated in Wayanad, famous for the natural freshwater lake.
 This is a picnic spot, boating facility available.
 Located nearly 15 Kms from Kalpetta and 3 Kms from Vythiri.

 Hill station, famous for tea estates, valleys, trekking, variety of butterfly species and flowers.
-Situated at a distance of 60 Kms from Thiruvanantapuram
+Situated at a distance of 60 Kms from Thiruvananthapuram

 Hill station, view of Periyar river is beautiful.
-Sabari malai Ayyappa temple can be seen from here.
+Sabarimala Ayyappa temple can be seen from here.
 Located at a distance of 45 Kms from Thekkady.